maybeizen/pterolink/README.md

 # PteroLink

-A Node.js library for interacting with the Pterodactyl Panel API.
+An npm package for interaction with the Pterodactyl Panel API, simple and user friendly.
+Similar to PteroJS.

 **PteroLink is currently in the process of being redesigned with Typescript**